criipto/wp-criipto-verify/README.md

 ## Cacerts

-wp-criipto-verify plugin includes cacert.pem.
-This is used for getting ssl handshake to work running localhost.
-This file can be overwritten as desired.
+wp-criipto-verify plugin includes Mozilla's current list of certification authorities in PEM format - taken from https://curl.haxx.se/docs/caextract.html.
+It is needed for TLS validation when the Jumbojett library makes outgoing HTTPS requests.
+You can replace it with your own CA list if need be.

 ## Installation